Portfolio and Written Comprehensive Exam

-The portfolio, written comprehensive exam, and oral defense option for completing your degree provides you the opportunity to showcase your work in the program; craft an argument about what this work says about you as a writer, your writing process, and your journey through the program; reflect carefully and critically on this work and journey; and use your knowledge in the program’s four core competencies (history of rhetoric, composition theory, composition pedagogy, and research methods) and your designated “area of specialization” to respond thoughtfully and thoroughly to complex issues or scenarios.
+The portfolio, written comprehensive exam, and oral defense option for completing your degree provides you the opportunity to showcase your work in the program; craft an argument about what this work says about you as a writer, your writing process, and your journey through the program; reflect carefully and critically on this work and journey; and use your knowledge in the program’s three core competencies (history of rhetoric, composition theory and research methods) and your designated “area of specialization” to respond thoughtfully and thoroughly to complex issues or scenarios.

 You will select the thesis or portfolio option for finishing your degree once you have completed 18 hours in the program.
-If you choose the portfolio option, you will assemble a portfolio committee (currently one director and two readers) and take ENG 5328: Guided Portfolio during your last semester in the program.
+If you choose the portfolio option, you will assemble a portfolio committee (currently one director and one reader) and take ENG 5328: Guided Portfolio during your last semester in the program.

 You will schedule and complete an “oral defense” of your portfolio and written comprehensive exam toward the end of ENG 5328: Guided Portfolio- after your committee indicates that both the portfolio and written comprehensive exam are satisfactory.